paymentwall/paymentwall-ios-sdk/Plugins/PWWechatpayPlugin/README.md

 ```

 ## Important
-Make sure `YOUR APP SCHEME` is Wechatpay App id on your ps settings.
+Make sure `YOUR APP SCHEME` is Wechatpay App id on your ps settings, not the app scheme you use to call your app.